a white background with a swirl in the middle

 A reverse mortgage is the same as a Home Equity Conversion Mortgage (HECM), and the Federal Housing Administration (FHA) will insure a HECM.

-The details below further describe who owns the property in a reverse mortgage and what you can do to make sure you are borrowing money in a way that makes sense for you.
+The details below further describe who owns the property in a reverse mortgage and what you can do to ensure you are borrowing money in a way that makes sense for you.

 Defining a Reverse Mortgage

 Reverse mortgages enable homeowners to convert their property’s equity into a lump sum or monthly payouts.
-You can use the money you receive from a financial institution to pay credit card debt, make home improvements or for any purpose.
+You can use this money for various purposes, such as paying credit card debt and making home improvements.

-Only individuals who are 62 years of age or older can qualify for reverse mortgages.
+Only individuals 62 or older can qualify for reverse mortgages (HECMs) but can access proprietary reverse mortgages earlier at 55.

+Yes, you do!
 Under a reverse mortgage plan, the title to your home belongs to you.
-Similar to a traditional home mortgage agreement, reverse mortgages allow you to borrow money and place your home as security for the loan.
+Similar to a traditional home mortgage agreement, reverse mortgages allow you to borrow money and place your home as security for the loan, just like a traditional home loan.

-You must continue to follow through with certain responsibilities after organizing a reverse mortgage to prevent foreclosure.
+You must continue to follow through with certain responsibilities after organizing a reverse mortgage.
 This includes keeping up with your property taxes, paying for homeowner’s insurance and maintaining the property with necessary repairs, just like with a traditional mortgage.

 The Benefit of Non-Recourse Protection

-A reverse mortgage is often referred to as a non-recourse loan.
-Put simply, if a borrower or heir is incapable of paying back the reverse mortgage loan because the value of the property decreases before it is time to sell, a financial institution does not have the right to ask for other assets to make up the difference in cost.
+A reverse mortgage is a non-recourse loan.
+Put simply, if a borrower or heir cannot pay back the reverse mortgage loan because the value of the property is less than the balance of the reverse mortgage owed, a financial institution does not have the right to ask for other assets to make up the difference, the excess owed is no longer due.

 Under reverse mortgages and traditional home mortgages, a property will serve as collateral when a borrower violates their end of the loan agreement.
 Only in this situation can a reverse mortgage company or bank take your home.